 It doesn’t stop there though.

-The heart and soul of the Philippines is buried within the 90 million inhabitants who will be some of the friendliest and happiest people you will come across on your travels.
+The heart and soul of the Philippines is buried within the 90 million inhabitants who will be some of the friendliest and happiest people you come across on your travels.

 Beach Parties, Kite Surfing and Sunsets…

-Bancas and Jeepneys…
+Getting around: Bancas and Jeepneys…

 Every part of South East Asia seems to have its own style of “homemade” transport.
 In the Philippines, if you want to go by sea then look no further than a “banca.”
 These boats will be your gateway to many an island paradise.

 Tricycles are the Filipino version of the tuk tuk and can be found on most of the islands in various shapes and colours, offering cheap and easy transport.
-Jeepneys, whilst not doing much for the pollution in some of the big cities, are a fun way to get from A to B and you have to admire the creativity that goes into the paint work!
+Jeepneys, whilst not doing much for the pollution in some of the big cities, are a fun way to get from A to B and you have to admire the creativity that goes into the paintwork!

 Hiring a scooter/motorbike is the best way to get around on your own terms.

-Nightlife, Karaoke and Culture…
+Nightlife, Culture and Karaoke!

-If you need a break from a beaches and want to get back to a sense of civilization then just head to one of the major hubs such as Manila or Cebu.
+If you need a break from the beaches and want to get back to a sense of civilization then just head to one of the major hubs such as Manila or Cebu.
 Here you will find lively nightlife and probably won’t be able to avoid the pull of the karaoke microphone, especially if you’re out with locals!
 Given the fact that most Filipinos sing before they can talk you’ll find some amazing live music wherever you go, with most bars having solid acoustic sets to kick off the night.

 As well as being born to sing, Filipinos also seem to be born to shop.
 A favourite weekend pastime in the big smoke is spending time at the nearest shopping mall.
 Whether it’s for shopping, or just a solid dose of air conditioning – who knows!?
 There is some great shopping to be done in Manila and gems can be found even on a backpacker budget.